sdelamo/sergiodelamo.com/posts/springboot-to-micronaut-application.md

 ---
-title: SpringBoot to Micronaut framework - Application Class
+title: SpringBoot to Micronaut® framework - Application Class
 summary: SpringBoot and Micronaut applications contain a simple application class which starts the application for you.
 date_published: 2021-04-27T06:45:56+01:00
 keywords:micronaut,springboot